 Part of man’s purpose is to work, as evidenced when God places Adam in the Garden of Eden.
 “He put him there, not like Leviathan into the waters, to play therein, but to dress the garden and to keep it,” Matthew Henry writes in Commentary on the Whole Bible.
 “Paradise itself was not a place of exemption from work.”
 According to Robert Jamieson in Commentary Critical and Explanatory on the Whole Bible, Adam’s assignment was “a pleasant employment” and “as the title of this garden, the garden of the Lord (Ge 13:10; Eze 28:13), indicates, it was in fact a temple in which he worshipped God, and was daily employed in offering the sacrifices of thanksgiving and praise.”

-Adam tending to the Garden of Eden took place before the Fall.
+Adam tended to the Garden of Eden took place before the Fall.
 Work is a part of God’s original plan, included in the “very good” (Genesis 1:31) part of creation.
 “There is a true pleasure in the business which God calls us to, and employs us in,” Henry writes.
 “Adam’s work was so far from being an allay that it was an addition to the pleasures of paradise; he could not have been happy if he had been idle.”

 Theology of Work Pt.
 I: The Fall

-Then to Adam He said, “Because you have heeded the voice of your wife, and have eaten from the tree of which I commanded you, saying, ‘You shall not eat of it’:
+Then to Adam, He said, “Because you have heeded the voice of your wife, and have eaten from the tree of which I commanded you, saying, ‘You shall not eat of it:

-“Cursed is the ground for your sake; In toil you shall eat of it all the days of your life.
+“Cursed is the ground for your sake; In toil, you shall eat of it all the days of your life.
 Both thorns and thistles it shall bring forth for you, and you shall eat the herb of the field.
-In the sweat of your face you shall eat bread till you return to the ground, for out of it you were taken; for dust you are, and to dust you shall return.” -Genesis 3:17-19
+In the sweat of your face, you shall eat bread till you return to the ground, for out of it you were taken; for dust you are, and to dust, you shall return.” -Genesis 3:17-19

 Due to their sin, God tells Eve that she will face pain in childbirth and tells Adam that he will toil to earn a living from the soil.
 God will still provide for their needs, but work will become more difficult.
 “What before his fall he did with ease and pleasure, was not to be accomplished after it without painful and persevering exertion,” Jamieson writes.